GabrielTechs/ReactGabApp/README.md

 # ReactGabApp
-A web app using diferent styles to practice with react.
+A web app using diferent styles with react.